SciML/Catalyst.jl/docs/src/index.md

 ## Reproducibility
 ```@raw html
-<details><summary>The documentation of this SciML package was build using these direct dependencies,</summary>
+<details><summary>The documentation of this SciML package was built using these direct dependencies,</summary>
 ```
 ```@example
 using Pkg # hide